researchart/rose6icse/submissions/available/PAMDroid/README.md

             Serial Number: ZX1G22KHQK
             Ads ID: ce3b1e33-8e03-4664-aafc-8d50f474a442

 * Steps to reproduce the result using PAMDroid (we take the app "com.texty.sms" as an example).
 Before start, make sure your test device is connected to the computer and USB debugging is enabled.
+     You can find all the files need in: https://github.com/XuelingZhang19/PAMDroid
     1. Download the apkfile "com.texty.sms.apk" from the directory /testApp/  (If you want to test on other apps, you can find other sample apps in the same directory.)

     2. Check the file "APP-Analytic" and find which analytic service is used in this app.
 In this example, "com.texty.sms" is using "Crashlytics".